 Model Answer 1:

-Some people view the world as a competitive place, and push their children to win.
-Others, however, value cooperation, and encourage their children to share, play and work together.
-In this essay, I will ask if winning always means that the other person loses, and whether teaching our children to win is the best preparation for life.
+Some people view the world as a competitive place and push their children to win.
+Others, however, value cooperation and encourage their children to share, play and work together.
+In this essay, I will ask if winning always means that the others loose, and whether teaching our children to win is the best preparation for life.